Lazaros Lamprou

-Lazaros Lamprou (Λάζαρος Λάμπρου; born 19 December 1997) is a Greek professional footballer who plays as a winger for Eredivisie club Excelsior.
+Lazaros Lamprou (Λάζαρος Λάμπρου; born 19 December 1997) is a Greek professional footballer who plays as a winger for Super League club Volos.

 Career

 Panathinaikos

 On 13 March 2014, three years after he joined the U-17 team, Lamprou, along with nine other players, signed his first professional contract with Panathinaikos.
 In 2014, was the only Greek player to feature on a list entitled “TOP 40 young talent in world football – born in 1997″ by The Guardian.

 On 28 October 2015, he made his first team debut, in a 3–0 home defeat against Levadiakos for the Greek Cup.

 Iraklis

 On 5 September 2016, After having refused to sign a new contract with Panathinaikos, Lamprou agreed to sign a two-year contract with Iraklis.
 His first appearance and his first goal in Iraklis' shirt came in a Super League Greece match against AEL, on 12 September 2016.

 PAOK

 On 29 December 2016, PAOK announced the signing of Lamprou from Iraklis for a 3.5-year contract on an amount of €300,000 and that he would play for Panionios on loan for the rest of the season.
 On 20 July 2017, on the second leg of the second qualifying round of Europa League, he scored his first goal with Panionios giving a two goal lead against Gorica in a glorious 3–2 away win.
 On 7 February 2018, Lamprou as a substitute, scored with a brilliant deft lob in the final stages, securing Panionios’ 5–1 aggregate win over Lamia and qualification for the Greek Cup semi-final stage.
 It was the first time since 2000 that the club reached the semi-finals.
 Three days later, he scored again with a penalty kick sealing a 1–0 home win against Lamia for the Super League.

 On 31 August 2018, Lamprou joined Eredivisie club Fortuna Sittard on loan until the summer of 2019.
 On 21 October 2018, he scored a brace sealing a 3–1 home win game against De Graafschap and was voted as the MVP of the game.

 On 9 February 2019, he gave the lead to his club in a home game against Excelsior, and scored another 20 minutes later sealing a 4–1 home win.
 On 23 February 2019, he opened the score after an assist from Calvin Mac-Intosch in a 2–4 home loss against rivals Heerenveen.
 On 3 March 2019, he equalized after an assist from Michael Pinto in a 4–2 away loss against AZ.
 Having earned the trust of Sittard head coach Rene Eijer, Lamprou started most matches in the Eredivisie and stood out as the team’s main attacking threat.
 The 21-year-old has experienced a great season in the Netherlands with 24 appearances across all competitions and eight goals to his name, and consequently Lamprou is being heavily sought out by clubs from Portugal, Belgium, and the Netherlands, where he established himself this season.